-At the age of seven Howard Curnow hit the local Cornish headlines when he fell under a one-ton steel roller in a field on his father’s dairy farm.
-Since then, he has never been completely happy when any further from Cornish soil!
+As a young boy Howard Curnow hit the local Cornish headlines when he fell under a one-ton steel roller in a field on his father’s dairy farm.
+He would thereafter never be completely happy when any further from Cornish soil!

-Here, Howard tells the story of his remarkable and eventful life, from early days as one of seven children on the farm in West Cornwall, including watching as German bombs fell on his St. Hilary birthplace, to his 25 or more visits to the USA and Canada where, on one occasion, he found himself branding a wild buffalo with red hot irons.
-He visited Australia, New Zealand, and even Cuba to promote Cornwall and meet local members of the Curnow family.
+In Cornwall, My Country, Howard Curnow tells the story of his remarkable and eventful life, from his early days as one of seven children on the farm in West Cornwall, including watching as German bombs fell on his St Hilary birthplace, to his 25 or more visits to the USA and Canada, setting up Cornish societies.

-Over the past decades, nobody has worked harder than Howard in the cause of preserving and championing Cornish identity and culture; from organizing and hosting the “Grand Curnow Homecoming” of 1990 at the family farm, attended by 350 visitors from all over the world, to leading a “walk” to London on the 500th anniversary of the Cornish Protest March on London in 1497; from reviving Cornish traditions such as St. Piran’s Day celebrations, to persuading Cornwall Council to fly the Cornish flag rather than the British over offices.
-In his “spare time” he built his own house on the family farm!
+No one has worked harder than Howard in the cause of preserving and championing Cornish identity and culture; from leading a ‘walk’ to London on the 500th anniversary of the Cornish Protest March to London in 1497; to reviving Cornish traditions such as St Piran’s Day celebrations and persuading Cornwall Council to fly the Cornish flag over their offices.

-Howard Curnow’s tireless efforts on behalf of Cornwall were rewarded in 1990 by his induction as a Bard of the Cornish Gorsedh.
+His tireless efforts on behalf of Cornwall were recognised by the Cornish Gorsedh in 1990 with his election as a Cornish Bard.

 California Cornish Cousins is a 501(c)7 nonprofit social organization.